Blogs / MySQL

 Tips

-Consider factors such as anticipated data growth and transaction rate to determine the scalability needs.
+Additionally, consider factors such as anticipated data growth and transaction rate to determine scalability needs.
 If your app’s data volume is expected to grow significantly over time or you anticipate high throughput requirements, opt for database technologies capable of horizontal scaling across clusters.
 This ensures seamless expansion of server capacity as user data accumulates while maintaining optimal performance and user experience.

 Tips